-These proxy materials are expected to be first mailed to our stockholders of record entitled to vote at the Annual Meeting on or about April 23, 2016.
+These proxy materials were first mailed to our stockholders of record entitled to vote at the Annual Meeting on or about April [20], 2016.

 Who can vote at the Annual Meeting?

 Only stockholders of record at the close of business on March 21, 2016 will be entitled to vote at the Annual Meeting.
 On this record date, there were 428,856,175 shares of common stock outstanding and entitled to vote.